jumbleview/Clock16/README.md

 ![CIRCUTE](./images/clock.jpg)

  Each multi-color LED consists of three color LEDs, so overall there are 32 LEDs.
 Single pin in this circute controls  two LEDs.
+ There is power down supply used.
+It is needed to avoid weak LED lighting when chip pin  takes IN-NO-PULLUP resistor mode (needed when there is need top set LED off).
+ Super-capacitor and schottky diode allows to keep clock running in case of occasional power loss.
+Opto-pair delivers to circute  signal of power loss and program\ may switch all LEDs off  to prolong clock work while power is down.

 ## Program

-TO program device I used Microchip studio.
+To program device I used Microchip studio.
 Program written in C language and complied by XC8 compiler.
-Code I  uploaded to microprocessor with the help of AVRISPII interface.
+AVRISPII interface device allows to upload code to microprocessor memory.